 - The green roof covers the whole house.
 The planted area is 15m x 5.5m and the roof is a curved monopitch, with a flat area at the top and an increasing slope toward the bottom, with its steepest point at 22º.
 It slopes down toward the Northeast.

 - The top (flat) end is shady, the middle is very sun-baked and the bottom end is moderately sunny.

 - The planting medium or substrate is 100mm depth of sieved loamy garden soil, which was specified to be pre-mixed with 30% sharp sand.
 Unfortunately, what arrived was only about 10% sharp sand and we didn’t realise this until it was already laid on the roof, at which point I wasn’t realistically going to scrape it all off and send it back.
-As a result, I’ve spent a great deal of time amending the soil locally when planting, mainly by adding large quantities or grit and sharp sand when planting xerophytes (drought-loving plants) and succulents and small quantities of organic material when planting other plants.
+As a result, I’ve spent a great deal of time amending the soil locally when planting.
+This has mainly been by adding large quantities or grit and sharp sand when planting xerophytes (drought-loving plants) and succulents.
+Furthermore small quantities of organic material have been added when planting other plants.

 - The soil is laid over a welded PVC membrane 1.5mm thick, which so far has not leaked.
 In theory, the presence of the soil should extend the life of the roof membrane by protecting it from the weather.

 - Timber rails, 50mm x 25mm, were laid across the slope to prevent the soil from slumping down the slope in the early stages (latterly, the plant roots stabilise the soil) and a biodegradable coir mat designed for sand-dune erosion-control was tied on top.

 - There is a built-in vertical access ladder at the lower end of the slope – this is the only way up.